Parenting Therapy

 Is Parenting Feeling Especially Challenging Right Now?

-Are you parenting a child or adult child who is struggling with anxiety, depression, mood changes, or struggling with emotional regulation?
+Are you parenting a child or adult child who is struggling with anxiety, depression, mood changes, or emotional dysregulation?

 Do everyday interactions feel tense, reactive, or emotionally draining?

-Are you unsure how to help without making things worse or feeling like nothing you do is enough?
+Are you unsure how to help without making things worse, or feeling like nothing you do is ever enough?

 Perhaps your child seems overwhelmed, withdrawn, irritable, or stuck in patterns that worry you.
-You may offer encouragement, guidance, or structure, yet still feel shut out, blamed, or unsure how to respond.
-Even when you’re doing your best, it can feel like you’re walking on eggshells, constantly questioning your decisions and your role as a parent.
+You may offer encouragement, guidance, and structure, yet still feel shut out, blamed, or completely unsure how to respond.
+Even when you are doing your best, it can feel like you are walking on eggshells, constantly questioning your decisions and your role as a parent.

-If your child is facing mental health challenges, parenting support can help you feel more confident, grounded, and effective while strengthening connection and reducing ongoing stress within your family.
+If any of this resonates, parenting support therapy can help you feel more confident, grounded, and effective, while strengthening the connection with your child and reducing the ongoing stress that has quietly taken over your household.

 The Quiet Weight So Many Parents Are Carrying

-At work or in social settings, you might find yourself distracted or emotionally drained, carrying concern for your child while trying to keep everything else functioning.
+At work or in social settings, you might find yourself distracted and emotionally depleted, carrying concern for your child while trying to keep everything else functioning.
 At home, communication may feel strained or unpredictable.
-Some parents overextend themselves trying to “fix” things, while others feel helpless or disconnected, unsure of what their child actually needs.
+Some parents overextend themselves trying to fix things, while others feel helpless or disconnected, unsure of what their child actually needs from them.

-Over time, this ongoing stress can show up physically and emotionally — disrupted sleep, irritability, guilt, anxiety, or a constant sense of vigilance.
-What should feel like a meaningful role can begin to feel overwhelming, isolating, or defeating.
+Over time, this ongoing stress shows up in the body and mind.
+Disrupted sleep, irritability, guilt, anxiety, and a constant sense of vigilance become the new normal.
+What should feel like a meaningful and rewarding role can begin to feel overwhelming, isolating, and defeating.

-These challenges can leave parents feeling overwhelmed, misunderstood, or unsure how to move forward — especially when advice from others feels simplistic or contradictory.
-Without support, it’s easy to internalize the stress and question your instincts as a parent.
+These challenges can leave parents feeling overwhelmed, misunderstood, and unsure how to move forward, especially when well-meaning advice from friends and family feels simplistic, contradictory, or simply out of touch with your reality.

 Parenting a Child With Mental Health Challenges Comes With Unique Pressures